 Local governments should also consider the capitalisation thresholds mandated by FM Reg 17A(5) when recognising new assets and/or elements of cost that make up new assets (currently less than \$5,000).

 Subsequent measurement

-FM Reg 17A(2)
+FM Reg 17A(2)(a)

-Land and buildings and infrastructure assets are mandated by FM Reg 17A(2) to be subsequently measured at fair value.
+Certain non-financial assets are mandated by FM Reg 17A(2)(a) to be subsequently recorded at their reportable value.